-Paramahamsa Vishwananda encourages us to direct our natural desire for sensory pleasure into the service of the Lord.
-Creatively capturing the Lord in colour, music, and movement allows you to enjoy the full spectrum of divine beauty.
+Bhakti Marga encourages us to direct our natural desire for sensory pleasure into the service of the Divine.
+Creatively capturing the Divine in colour, music, and movement allows you to enjoy the full spectrum of divine beauty.

 Our experiences are influenced by our senses.
 Uncontrolled, they can turn us into a slave for worldly pleasures.
-Channelling the senses toward the Divine allows us to attain the highest happiness and loving communion with God.
+Channelling the senses toward the Divine allows us to attain the highest happiness and loving communion with the Divine.

-Living bhakti through devotional arts lets you express your true being and enjoy the splendour of your relationship with God.
+Living bhakti through devotional arts lets you express your true being and enjoy the splendour of your relationship.
 Art manifests divine beauty.

 Be it music, singing, painting, dancing or acting, with the right attitude – with love and devotion – you can turn your favourite activities into offering to the Divine.